team1432/team1432.github.io/README.md

 7. Click **Commit**
 8. Go to **[Travis CI](https://travis-ci.org/team1432/team1432.github.io)**
-9. Wait until it goes **green** or **red**.
+9. Wait until it goes <strong style="color:green">green</strong> or <strong style="color:red">red</strong>.
 If it goes green, it passed.
 If it goes red, it means there was an error.
 Scroll through the log to try to figure out what went wrong.
 It **will fail** if there are spelling errors.
 If you are *sure* that the word is spelled correctly, you can add it to the list on [Prose.io](http://prose.io/#team1432/team1432.github.io/edit/source/spelling.txt)
 10. Tell me ([@calebeby](https://github.com/calebeby)) to proofread and publish it.